FelipeJuliano24/adcs-bdot/README.md

 ## Releases

-The SLCam software and hardware releases are synchronized in order to garantee compatibility.
+The ADCS BDOT version software and hardware releases are synchronized in order to garantee compatibility.
 Then, using diferent versions might lead to unpredictable behavior.
-Refer to the [documentation](https://github.com/spacelab-ufsc/slcam/tree/main/doc) for compatibility notes.
+Refer to the [documentation](https://github.com/FelipeJuliano24adcs-bdot/tree/main/doc) for compatibility notes.

 ## Notes